rexali/poixel-test/README.md

     * workbench:  https://dev.mysql.com/downloads/workbench

-   1. create a database and name it "poxeldb",
+   1. create a database and name it "poixeldb",

    2. create a table in the database and name it 'users' table with columns as follow:
       * name,